2020/2021 Competency-Based Task/Competency List for Computer Information Systems (6612/36 weeks)

 - Illustrate the information processing cycle.

-- Trace the development of computers and their impact on society.
+- Trace the development of computing devices and their influence on society.

-- Demonstrate the use of various computer input devices.
+- Demonstrate the use of computer input devices.

 - Describe Wi-Fi, Bluetooth, and mobile devices.